ALRW/dayAsADev/README.md

 Now when it comes to obscure language and weird acronyms, I have to admit, developers need to shoulder much of the blame.
 So think of this course as a tortuous apology and as the quickest way to learn something is to do it you will now get to spend the next day as a developer.

 So how do you "be a developer".
-The truth is that the job requires a braod range of skills and the willingness to dive into something that you know almost nothing about, learn it, use that knowledge to fix your current problem and then find another problem and do it all again.
-It is about leveraging a large range of skills, technologies and languages putting them all together and making things that work, even when it is particularly bewildering.
+The truth is that the job requires a broad range of skills and the willingness to dive into something that you know almost nothing about, learn it, use that knowledge to fix your current problem and then find another problem and do it all again.
+It's about leveraging a large range of skills, technologies and languages putting them all together and making things that work, even when it is particularly bewildering.
 That's the ideal anyway.

 This course is designed to mimic this process in a structured way.
 The first half will walk you through key concepts and provide some foundational knowledge.
 As we move on things will start to get a little harder, there will be fewer explicit answers and you will need to find and provide your own solutions.
 Hopefully, it will push you out of your comfort zone while teaching you a few new things along the way.